zhmu/sierra-reenigne/README.md

 ## Contents

+### Resource

+All SCI games use a `RESOURCE.MAP` file, which details which resources are present and in which `RESOURCE.nnn` the content is located.
+Resources can be any aspect of game data, for example graphics, music, scripts, fonts and the like.

+- [Extract](resource/README.md): tool to extract SCI0/SCI1 resources to individual files.

 ### Sound

 - [Sound drivers](sound/drivers/README.md): reverse engineered, commented sound drivers sources that yield byte-for-byte identical binaries to the original drivers (SCI0/SCI1)